smartycope/CSE310-Lenny/README.md

 # CSE310-Lenny
-A self balancing robot named Lenny for the CSE310 project
+A self balancing robot named Lenny for the CSE310 project!